segmentio/segment-docs/src/connections/destinations/catalog/google/index.md

 ### Google ID prefixes

-Your Measurement IDs might begin with one of several different prefixes which indicates the type of ID and what Google program you're running.
-Google notes ([docs](https://support.google.com/analytics/answer/9310895?hl=en)
+Your Measurement IDs might begin with one of several different prefixes which indicates the type of ID and what Google property you're running.

 #### UA- prefix